galaxyproject/training-material/topics/sequence-analysis/tutorials/mapping/tutorial.md

 >    > > ### {% icon solution %} Solution
 >    > > 1.
 There are ~21,900 mismatches for ~4,753,900 bases mapped so ~$$5 x 10^{-3}$$ mismatches per mapped bases
 >    > > 2.
 The error rate is the proportion of mismatches per mapped bases, so the ratio computed right before
 >    > > 3.
 The average quality is the mean quality score of the mapping.
-It is a Phred score, as the one used in the FastQ file for each nucleotide.
+It is a Phred score, as the one used in the FASTQ file for each nucleotide.
 But here the score is not per nucleotide, but per read.
 And it represents the probability of mapping quality
 >    > > 4.
 The insert size is the distance between the two reads in the pairs.
 >    > > 5.
 To get the info:
 >    > >      1. **Filter BAM datasets on a variety of attributes** {% icon tool %} with a filter to keep only the reads with a mapping quality >= 20